✓ Updated February 2026

 When is the absolute best time to hike the Inca Trail, and what should I expect weather-wise?

-What's the best way to handle tipping on the Inca Trail, and who should I tip?
+What's the altitude like on the Inca Trail, and how can I best prepare for it?

 How many days do you need in Inca Trail, Peru?